nick-bugxhunter/irgengpt/README.md

 - [Licence](#licence)

 ## Star the Repo
-If you find AttackGen useful, please consider starring the repository on GitHub.
+If you find IRGenGPT useful, please consider starring the repository on GitHub.
 This helps more people discover the tool.
 Your support is greatly appreciated! ⭐

 ## Features